SohamMody/ADS_final/README.md

-# Quantifying Social Resilience in Houston, Texas Post Harvey
+# Quantifying Social Resilience in Houston, Texas Post Hurricane Harvey

 In this project, we aimed to quantify the ability of cities and their inhabitants to continue functioning after the passing of a natural disaster.
 Specifically, we wanted to investigate Hurricane Harvey’s impact on Houston’s 311 service requests.
 Our objective for this project was twofold:
 1. How did Hurricane Harvey impact the frequency of 311 service requests and